 Fiduciary Funds Fiduciary fund reporting focuses on net position and changes in net position.
 The fiduciary fund category is split into four classifications: pension trust funds, investment trust funds, private purpose trust funds and agency funds.
 Trust funds are used to account for assets held by the School District under a trust agreement for individuals, private organizations, or other governments and are therefore not available to support the School District's own programs.
 Agency funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.
 The School District's agency fund accounts for student activities.
-The private purpose trust funds account for assets held by the School District in a trustee capacity.
+The private purpose trust funds account for scholarships.